shengnian/emmett/README.md

 # About

-emmett is an ETL tool with the goal of serving as a drop-in [Logstash](https://www.elastic.co/products/logstash) replacement as well as providing added / improved features.
+emmett is a unified logging layer with the goal of serving as a drop-in [Logstash](https://www.elastic.co/products/logstash) replacement as well as providing added / improved features.

 emmett is written in [Rust](https://www.rust-lang.org/) and uses [Tokio](https://tokio.rs/), which means: